-Platelets (sometimes called thrombocytes) are cell fragments that circulate in the bloodstream and help blood clot (see How Blood Clots).
-Thrombopoietin, primarily produced in the liver, stimulates the bone marrow to make large cells (megakaryocytes), which in turn make platelets from their cytoplasm.
+Platelets (sometimes called thrombocytes) are cell fragments produced in the bone marrow that circulate in the bloodstream and help blood to clot How Blood Clots Hemostasis is the body's way of stopping injured blood vessels from bleeding.
+Hemostasis includes clotting of the blood.
+Too little clotting can cause excessive bleeding from minor injury Too... read more .
+Thrombopoietin, primarily produced in the liver, stimulates the bone marrow to make large cells (megakaryocytes), which in turn make platelets from material inside their cell body (cytoplasm).
 Platelets that are not used in clots circulate for 7 to 10 days and are then destroyed.
 About one third are always stored in the spleen.

 Platelet disorders include

 An abnormal increase in platelets ( essential thrombocythemia Essential Thrombocythemia Essential thrombocythemia is a myeloproliferative neoplasm in which excess platelets are produced, leading to abnormal blood clotting or bleeding.
 The hands and feet may burn, turn red, and... read more and reactive thrombocytosis Secondary Thrombocythemia Secondary thrombocythemia is excess platelets in the bloodstream that develops as a result of another disorder and rarely leads to excessive blood clotting or bleeding.
 Platelets (thrombocytes)... read more )